Alexis Simon Belle: Court painter

 On 12 November 1701, Belle married the miniature painter Anne Chéron (c.
 1663–1718), when he was described as peintre ordinaire du Roy d'Angleterre (painter in ordinary to the King of England).
 As King James II had died a few weeks before, this was a reference to his son James Edward, who had been proclaimed king of England, Scotland and Ireland by King Louis XIV.

 Belle became the principal painter to the Jacobite court, where he and his wife settled and worked.
-After war broke out again between Great Britain and France in 1702, their portraits of James Edward Stuart ('The Old Pretender') and his sister the Princess Royal continued to be smuggled across the Channel, and Belle did other work for members of the court and for the English Augustinian convent in Paris.
+He gained an important commission for the Jacobite Winifred, Lady Strickland in 1703 which led to other work.
+After war broke out again between Great Britain and France in 1702, their portraits of James Edward Stuart ('The Old Pretender') and his sister the Princess Royal continued to be smuggled across the Channel.
+Belle did other work for members of the court and for the English Augustinian convent in Paris.
 Several copies exist of his portrait of James Edward Stuart in armour and standing beside the English Channel, on which there are warships, pointing towards the cliffs of Dover.

 Belle's most famous portrait of James Edward Stuart dates from 1712, just before he left Saint Germain for Lorraine, and shows him in a tent in a military outfit.
 This became the standard image of the Old Pretender and was much copied.
 In an engraving of the painting by François Chéreau, Belle is described as peintre de S. M. Brit. (painter to His Britannic Majesty).
 In 1713, Chéreau also engraved a portrait by Belle of Princess Louisa Maria (who had died in 1712) which is now in Sizergh Castle, Cumbria.

 After the Pretender had left Saint Germain, Belle stayed there and painted some of the diplomats connected with the Treaty of Utrecht.
 However, in 1714 he joined James Edward's new court at Bar-le-Duc.

 During the years 1716 to 1719, Belle received many commissions from Jacobites in exile after the unsuccessful rising of 1715.
 By then, the Old Pretender was himself living in Italy.